mirkkajones/ViralCommHmsc/README.md

 **Disclaimer**: The code in this repository represents a work in progress and may still undergo revisions.

-**Authors**: The code was developed in a collaboration between Mirkka Jones and Otso Ovaskainen.
+**Authors**: The scripts were developed in a collaboration between Otso Ovaskainen and Mirkka Jones and are based on use of the Hmsc R package.

 **Contacts:**